Will There Be Sherpas on Everest after 10 Years?

 More than a third of the people who have died on Everest since 1921 were mountain guides, and many of them were Sherpas.
 Many sherpa guides say the work is no longer worth it due to its Grueling nature.
 For many guides, the risks and costs associated with the job outweigh the rewards.

 Note: Phurba Wangchhu Sherpa, a qualified registered Mountain Guide (Sardar) who has a record of 11 ascents of Mt.
-Everest and multiple ascents of other 8,000m peaks, reports that there will not be any Sherpas left in the mountain in 10 years.”
+Everest and multiple ascents of other 8,000m peaks, reports that there will not be any left Sherpas on Everest in 10 years.”

-What Are the Risks that Sherpas Are Facing?
+What Are the Risks that Sherpas on Everest Are Facing?

-From government discrepancies to social and financial vulnerability, Sherpas faces many issues daily.
-Let’s discuss about a few of them:
+From government discrepancies to social and financial vulnerability, Sherpas face many issues daily.
+Let’s discuss a few of them:

 Government discrimination on Policies and Support.